bazelbuild/bazel-blog/_posts/2024-10-09-bazel-q3-2024-community-update.md

 Bazel [7.3.0](https://github.com/bazelbuild/bazel/releases/tag/7.3.0) was released in Q3 ‘24, along with patch releases [7.3.1](https://github.com/bazelbuild/bazel/releases/tag/7.3.1) and [7.3.2](https://github.com/bazelbuild/bazel/releases/tag/7.3.2).

 Bazel [7.4.0](https://github.com/bazelbuild/bazel/issues/23271) is in progress and scheduled to be released in October.
-The first release candidate is scheduled for October 9th.
+The first release candidate is being prepared.

 Bazel 8.0 is coming soon!
 The [first release candidate](https://github.com/bazelbuild/bazel/releases/tag/8.0.0rc1) is already out, so please take a moment to test and report any issues you find in the [Bazel repository](https://github.com/bazelbuild/bazel/issues/new?assignees=sgowroji%2Ciancha1992%2Csatyanandak&labels=type%3A+bug%2Cuntriaged&projects=&template=bug_report.yml).
 The final release is tentatively expected around October 28th.
 Keep this date in mind as you plan and prioritize contributions.
 Stay updated on any changes by following the [release tracker issue](https://github.com/bazelbuild/bazel/issues/23315).